Pomeranians are so fluffy it can be hard to tell if they are overweight. Is my Pomeranian fat?

 We also can’t resist those sad puppy dog eyes and indulge our dog with extra treats.

-It can be hard determining if your Pomeranian is overweight or just extremely fluffy.
+It can be hard to determine if your Pomeranian is overweight or just extremely fluffy.

 With an ideal weight range from 3 pounds to 20 pounds, your dog’s genetics and stature have the biggest role in determining how much your dog should weigh.